 - peppery slices of pan-fried chorizo

-- a hint of tangy feta cheese
+- tangy feta cheese

 - crunchy toasted pine nuts

-Pile all these delicacies on top of some fresh salad leaves and lightly drizzle with a sweet and tangy honey balsamic vinaigrette.
+Pile all the delicacies on top of some fresh salad leaves and lightly drizzle with a sweet and tangy honey balsamic vinaigrette.
 All these things by themselves are pretty tasty, but put them all together and you transport yourself directly to food heaven!

 Am I making you hungry yet?
 I hope so.